 - Competitive personal loan rates (14%)

-- Good approval process
+- A good approval process

 If You Value: Customer Service